 Chevron partnered with the Lagos University Teaching Hospital to fund a molecular biology research laboratory.
 The lab provides genetic diagnostic tools that aid in the diagnosis, management and treatment of people with genetic abnormalities.
 Since the laboratory’s opening, more than 1,300 DNA extractions and amplifications have been conducted for private and public hospitals as well as for Nigerian courts.
 In July 2014, the laboratory helped detect the first case of the Ebola virus in Nigeria.

 Chevron has partnered with the Desmond Tutu HIV Foundation to fund the Kethuphila Youth Centre in Masiphumelele, a township outside the Cape Town city center.
 It provides youth-friendly health services in addition to facilities for recreation and study.
 The objective is to address high-risk sexual behavior, concerns around HIV testing, the lack of youth-friendly services and feelings of vulnerability among the youth.
 Chevron’s investment has led to the introduction of the Tutu Teen Truck, a self-sufficient mobile health care unit equipped with two counseling rooms and a dispensing cubicle, taking health care to a broader youth community.

 In 2012, Chevron partnered with the Path2Health Foundation on a project called Empowering People Living With HIV/AIDS (PHA) to Promote Adolescent Sexual Health Through Parent-Child Communication.
-The project strengthened PHA networks in the Sisaket, Ubonratchathani and Udornthani provinces.
+The project strengthened PHA networks in the Sisaket, Ubon Ratchathani and Udon Thani provinces.
 PHA groups became community leaders, training parents to improve their family communication skills about sex so that their children protect themselves from sexually transmitted infections and unplanned pregnancies.
 More than 5,275 people benefited from this project.